Cookies help us to understand you better. Browse on or click to

 Lexis Practical Guidance Labour Public Sector

 Lexis Practical Guidance Labour Public Sector is a how-to resource for labour law practitioners, human resources professionals, managers and trade union officials, such as shop stewards in the public sector sphere.
 It's a comprehensive toolkit for anyone working in the South African public sector.
-Although much of the content is also included in Lexis Practical Guidance Labour, this practice area specifically covers the many aspects of labour-related issues that apply to employees in national, provincial and local government.
+Although much of the content is also included in Lexis Practical Guidance Labour, this practice area covers explicitly the many aspects of labour-related issues that apply to national, provincial, and local government employees.

 You are held to a higher standard when you serve in the public sector.
 Ensure your employer is providing you with the support you need.
 Don't leave the door open to be made an example of over compliance issues.
 The pressure is overwhelming right now, and there is a need to uphold the rule of law.
 The Lexis Nexis Practical Guidance for the public sector helps support you in covering your bases.